Highland Community College (Kansas): 1975–1980

-1980-1982
+1980–1982

-In 1980 the Kansas legislature decided to drop the junior title from the community college name in order to portray the colleges as more than just a steppingstone with the recent rise in vocational courses.
-In 1980 along will all other Kansas community colleges Highland officially became the present title of Highland Community College.[154]
-A more permanent solution to the influx of campus bound students was coming in the form of 2 brick dorms.
-Financing for the two dorms came from the Federal farm and home administration and was to be paid back with student rent.
-The two dorms opened in spring of 1981 with Heritage Hall being for male students and (new) Rubeti Hall being for female students.
+In 1980 the Kansas legislature decided to drop the "junior"from the names of the state's community colleges.
+The name of the school became Highland Community College.[154]
+A more permanent solution to the influx of campus bound students arrived in the form of two brick dorms.
+Financing for the dorms came from the Federal Farm and Home Administration and was to be paid back with student rent.
+The two dorms opened in spring of 1981 with Heritage Hall housing male students and the new Rubeti Hall housing female students.
 Highland was again given full accreditation for 7 years in 1982.

-Under Nutt Irvin Hall, The Administration Building, and Allen field house went under major renovations.
-In the summer of 1982 Jack Nutt resigned to become president of Lincoln College (Illinois) and replaced by Dr. Bill Spencer.
+Under Nutt, Irvin Hall, The Administration Building, and Allen Field House underwent major renovations.
+In the summer of 1982, Nutt resigned to become president of Lincoln College (Illinois) and was replaced by Bill Spencer.